 Live Action TV

-In season 4, it's revealed that Tobias's license plate reads "ANUSTART", as he is hoping to get A NU START.
-On the other hand, after being in prison, he finally realized to some degree how he comes off and instead changes his title to "theralyst"
+- In season 4, it's revealed that Tobias's license plate reads "ANUSTART", as he is hoping to get A NU START.
+He also mistakes a methadone (here spelt "methodone") clinic for a "method one" acting class.
+On the other hand, after being in prison, he finally realized to some degree how he comes off and instead changes his title to "theralyst".

-QI presented four of the websites listed below whorepresents, expertsexchange, powergenitalia, and penisland — the panellists were given the websites and had to work out what they were really meant to be.
+- QI presented four of the websites listed below whorepresents, expertsexchange, powergenitalia, therapistfinder and penisland — the panellists were given the websites and had to work out what they were really meant to be.